-(1) Study in a doctoral programme of study takes either a full-time or combined form.

-(2) After expiration of the standard period of study, the Dean transfers a full-time student to a combined form of study.

-(3) Upon application of a full-time student, the Dean transfers such student to a combined form of study.

-(4) Upon application of a student in a combined form of study, the Dean may transfer such student to the full-time form of study.
-Such an application must include the opinion of:

-- a) the head of the department to which the student is assigned; and - b) the supervisor.
+- (1) Study in a doctoral programme of study takes either a full-time or combined form. - (2) The Dean transfers a full-time student to a combined form of study, if - a) The student applies for it; and - b) The supervisor recommends such assignment. - (3) The Dean may transfer a full-time student to a combined form of study without recommendation under paragraph 2 (b) after expiration of the standard period of study. - (4) The Dean transfers a student studying in a combined form of study to a full-time form of study if - a) The student applies for it; and - b) The supervisor and usually the Subject Area Board recommends such assignment.